 The steps to the plane are a couple of stacked pallets floating in mud.

 You can still be a stranger if you get out of these islands promptly.

 Or you can dump your bag on the wet gravel instead.

-‘Not getting on?’ the Moriori pilot asks, ‘Gonna stay with us, are ya?’
+‘You sure you’re not getting on?’ the pilot asks, rolling a smoke.
+‘Gonna stay with us, are ya?’

 ‘I just… .’
 The wind whips your words away.
 Bourne’s tiny, feeble voice tickles your ear.
 I was tired.
 Tired of me.
 ‘Do you know where I can get some gumboots?’